jan-spr/DeepOpLearn/README.md

 ### 2. [DeepONet train DRsystem.ipynb](DeepONet%20train%20DRsystem.ipynb)

-Python Notebook in which we train a DeeoOnet on a 1D Diffusion Reaction System.
+Python Notebook in which we train a DeeoONet on a 1D Diffusion-Reaction System.

 Requires [DeepXDE](https://github.com/lululxvi/deepxde) v0.11.2 and [DeepONet](https://github.com/lululxvi/deeponet) to be installed locally to function.